schorsch1976/blogcxx/README.md

 ## Future plans
 - remove inja/json to be able to compile with a c++11 compiler.
-- remove tinyxml2 and use the templating engine

 ## Features that might get removed
 - OEmbed